MattAlanWright/PyGP/README.md

 ## Training

-To train a program, just run any of the four notebooks that you're interested in.
+To train a program, just run any of the four notebooks that you're interested in (this requires an installation of Jupyter).
 The results will be displayed in real time.